-3) Truss Assembly Top Cross Bearers
+3) Truss Assembly Top Cross Bearer (Swey Brace)

 - a) Temporarily set the two truss assemblies up to the deck assembly on a work surface.
-Carefully secure / clamp the truss assemblies to the deck assembly with the [6] cross bearers interlocked to the [31] C - C girders. - b) Start at the center of the structure, glue [23] Inside top cross bearer, and [20] Outside top cross bearer sections to the [31] C - C girders.
-Center the vertical edge of the top cross bearers in centered in the [31] C - C girder.
+Carefully secure / clamp the truss assemblies to the deck assembly with the [6] cross bearer (swey brace) interlocked to the [31] C C girders. - b) Start at the center of the structure, glue [23] Inside top cross bearer (swey brace), and [20] Outside top cross bearer (swey brace) sections to the [31] C C girders.
+Center the vertical edge of the top cross bearer (swey brace) in centered in the [31] C C girder.